ldover/unified-query/README.md

-# unified-search
+# unified-query

 > ⚠️ **Work in progress**\
-> *unified-search* is still under active development and forms part of the **Unified Data System** (not yet open‑sourced).
+> *unified-query* is still under active development and forms part of the **Unified Data System** (not yet open‑sourced).
 Breaking changes are likely until that foundation is public.

-Svelte search input powered by CodeMirror 6 and a custom query language for the Unified Data System.
+Search input powered by CodeMirror 6 and a custom query language for the Unified Data System.

 ---